-NOTE 15 PAYCHECK PROTECTION PROGRAM
+NOTE 16 PAYCHECK PROTECTION PROGRAM

 The Foundation applied for and was approved a \$621,500 loan under the Paycheck Protection Program created as part of the relief efforts related to COVID-19 and administered by the Small Business Administration.
 The loan was received on April 20, 2020.
-The loan accrues interest at 1%, but payments are not required to begin for seven months after the funding of the loan.
+The loan accrues interest at 1%, but payments were not required to begin for seven months after the funding of the loan.
+Subsequent to this, the law changed the loan deferral terms retroactively.
+The PPP Flexibility Act and subsequent regulations supersede the loan agreement.
 The Foundation is eligible for loan forgiveness of up to 100% of the loan, upon meeting certain requirements.
-The loan is uncollateralized and is fully guaranteed by the federal government.
-Subsequent to year-end, the Foundation received forgiveness on their entire loan.
+The loan is uncollateralized and was fully guaranteed by the federal government.
+The Foundation received forgiveness of \$621,500 on January 5, 2021.